parrotassassin15/eCPPT/Buffer-Overflow-Prep/x86-Windows-Stack-Based-Buffer-Overflow.md

 ```

-How is this vulnerable?
+#### How is this vulnerable?

 Well because BufferB is being Copied into BufferA and they both variables accept different ammounts of data one being 49 and another being 15.

-why is it 49 and 15 and not 50 and 16?
+#### Why is it 49 and 15 and not 50 and 16?

 Well because it needs a nullbyte char there so by default its taken up!

 <img src="/images/bOf.png">

-## Buffer Overflow

-## Demo
+#### Other Possibilites With this

+* The Return Address Overwrite is only one of serveral ways in with the stack can be exploited to gain control over the EIP

+* Potentially any address stored on the stack that eventually ends up being loaded into EIP can be harnessed and exploited for these purposes

+#### Defense Mechanisms

+* This vulnerability has been known by developers and researchers for decades, and several different measures have been put in place to prevent EIP controll or the ensuing of code execution in the event of a successful buffer overflow
+      * Stack Canaries
+      * ASLR
+      * DEP
+* However each of these has its own bypasses and countermeasures